bitnami/containers/bitnami/mariadb/README.md

 ## Setting the root password on first run

-Passing the `MARIADB_PASSWORD` environment variable when starting the container for the first time will set the password of the root user to the value of `MARIADB_PASSWORD`.
+Passing the `MARIADB_PASSWORD` environment variable when running the image for the first time will set the password of the root user to the value of `MARIADB_PASSWORD`.

 ```bash
 docker run --name mariadb -e MARIADB_PASSWORD=my_password bitnami/mariadb